dedemenezes/rails-cloudwalk-challenge/README.md

 Chargeback is, basically, the dispute of one transaction.
 When a customer complains about a transaction with the issuing bank everyone in the chain can be sure that there was a fraud somewhere in the whole system.
 It could be a mistake on the merchant side by charging a customer twice for the same purchase, it can also be customer complain about a purchase he didn't made.
 If a chargeback is confirmed, it's usually charged by the acquirer and by the card providers and can lead to some negative influence on the merchatn business because of the confirmation of a fragile payment system.

 However, cancellations usually don't have a negative influence on the merchant business.
-A business usually has a cancellation policy, maybe a period when the customer is allowed to return, sometimes the merchant would give the customer a store credit.
+A business usually has a cancellation policy, maybe a time period when the customer is allowed to return, the merchant can offer the customer a store credit as well.
 There are diiferent policies to satisfy it's customers and avoid chargebacks.

 ## Q2 - Get your hands dirty